SarunasRamonas/godotTask/README.md

-# godotTask
+# Pixel's raw data visualization

 ## Project Overview
-`godotTask` is a Godot project designed to extract and return the raw values (RGB struct) of a selected pixel.
+`Pixel's raw data visualization` is a Godot project designed to extract and return the raw values (RGB struct) of a selected pixel.
 It then visualizes these values using a GLSL shader.
 The project is a blend of Godot's powerful game engine capabilities with advanced graphics programming, making it ideal for applications in image processing and visualization.

 ## Project Structure
 The project is divided into two main parts: